 - Can we do a tasting before the event?

 - Is there a food and beverage minimum?

 - What is the alcohol policy?
 Is liquor allowed to be served?

 - Can we bring our own alcohol?
-If so, are there corkage or service fees? > - If the ceremony site is outdoors, is there a back-up plan in case of rain? > Does the venues have photos of this that you could view? > - Does the ceremony allow for multiple ceremony configurations in the event of > harsh light shining directly on you during the ceremony?
+If so, are there corkage or service fees?

+- If the ceremony site is outdoors, is there a backup plan in case of rain?
+Does the venue have photos of this that you could view?

+- Does the ceremony allow for multiple ceremony configurations in the event of harsh light shining directly on you during the ceremony?